ALTITUDE IN TIBET

 The highest altitude area is in Ngari, the Western part of Tibet.
 This area is famous for its rigid climate and distinct landscape: muddy mountains with lots of caves that Tibetans used for meditation

 One of the main attraction of Ngari is the sacred Mount Kailash 6,638m/ 21,778 ft high.
-Thousands of pilgrims challenge themselves every year walking the kora or circumlocution route around Kailash, with the highest point of the trek reaching 5,640 meters/ 18,000 ft.
+Every year thousands of pilgrims challenge themselves walking the kora or circumlocution route around Kailash, with the highest point of the trek reaching 5,640 meters/ 18,000 ft.

 The good news is that usually visitors fully acclimatize in a couple of days and are ready to ascent higher.
 The higher you are planning to go, the more time it will take for your body to adjust and the slower you should move higher.